 5. CONCLUSIONS

-Based on an early health economic analysis using high quality registry data [1;11] and the estimated reduction in exacerbations used to inform the design of the CFHealthHub ACtiF trial [7], the adherence intervention is expected to produce additional health gains at a substantially lower cost than current CF care.
+Based on an early health economic analysis using high quality registry data [1;12] and the estimated reduction in exacerbations used to inform the design of the CFHealthHub ACtiF trial [8], the adherence intervention is expected to produce additional health gains at a substantially lower cost than current CF care.
 The findings of the analysis should be revisited upon the completion of the full RCT.
+More broadly, the analysis suggests that considerable gains could be accrued through the implementation of adherence interventions which shift care from hospital-based rescue to community-based prevention.

 ACKNOWLEDGEMENTS